Understanding the Competitive Tool Landscape

 Pros:

-• Extremely comprehensive and accurate datasets for organic and paid search.
+• Extremely thorough and accurate datasets for organic and paid search.

-• Strong integration capabilities and a robust API.
+• Strong integration capabilities and a flexible API.

 • Excellent educational resources and customer support.